-Best beaches for water sports in Andalucia - Olive Press News Spain
+BEST BEACHES for water sports in Andalucia - Olive Press News Spain

-ANDALUCIA’S 800km of sun-drenched coastline is home to some of Spain’s most spectacular beaches.
+ANDALUCIA’S 800-kilometre sun-drenched coastline is home to some of Spain’s most spectacular beaches.

 From Almeria’s Cabo de Gata to the Costa de la Luz in Cadiz, Andalucia offers a fantastic selection of beaches and its crystal-clear waters makes Spain’s southern coast the perfect destination for water sport lovers.